Lindeneg/funkallero/docs/docs/part-3/authentication-2.md

 Update the create user action to satisfy the contract we updated in authentication part 1.

 Now, we should return a token that has encoded the id and email of the created user.
+That also means, we need to inject the `tokenService`.

 ###### src/application/user/create-user-command.ts